 A collection of ideas, experiences, and joys from learning to play and perform Flamenco music.
 Tabs, articles, videos, blog.

-I'll be performing Sunday, April 15th at the Feria de Abril in Los Alamitos, CA with my Flamenco brothers and sisters of the Tanaka Flamenco Dojo!
+Once again!!
+I'll be performing Sunday, April 28th at the Feria de Abril in Los Alamitos, CA with my Flamenco brothers and sisters of the Tanaka Flamenco Dojo!
 This is an all-day festival honoring the Andalusian fair held at the same time in Seville, Spain.
 Throughout the day, many dance companies from across Southern California will...
 Continue Reading →